jonahdc/reactux/README.md

 ## React-Webpack

 This boilerplate provides a basic structure of a React application that is written in ES6 and built/packaged using Webpack.
+I condensed the different ways of bundling React apps out there into something that fits my workflow.

 #####Install